minkaotic/front-end-notes/Angular-Notes.md

 Angular is a [client side application framework](https://github.com/minkaotic/front-end-notes/blob/master/Frameworks-Overview.md#server-side-vs-client-side-rendering) built entirely with static files.

 The architecture of Angular(JS) is based on [model-view-controller (MVC)](https://github.com/minkaotic/front-end-notes/blob/master/Frameworks-Overview.md#mvc-pattern-recap) design.
 Angular(JS) lends itself particularly well to building **Single Page Applications (SPAs)**, but can also be used to build 'traditional' multi-page applications.

+> **Instead of manipulating the DOM “directly,” you annotate your DOM with metadata (directives), and Angular manipulates the DOM for you.**

 ## History
 Google developed AngularJS in 2009 and version 1.0 was released in 2012.
 Angular has since dominated the world of open-source JavaScript frameworks, with enthusiastic support and widespread adoption among both enterprises and individuals.
 As a result, Angular has evolved from the AngularJS version 1.0 to Angular version 2.0, Angular 4.0 and now the latest Angular version 6.0, all in just a few years.